Let’s jump right to it: there is no one best paint for furniture. The truth is that all of them generally work equally well.

 Projects I Have Used This Paint On:

-10. Black Dog Savage
+10. Black Dog Salvage

 Cost: $19.99

-PROs: I just discovered this paint recently at a local Wood Craft woodworkers store.
+PROs: I discovered this paint at a local Wood Craft woodworkers store.
 One of the employees asked me if I wanted to try it and give my feedback, and of course, I always love to try new paints!
 And let me tell you guys…I absolutely LOVE this paint!
 The paint goes on better than most paints I have used.
 You could really do one coat and have great coverage without doing two coats.
 I also love that it’s cheaper than most other brands of paint!

 CONs: None that I can tell!